Kampala Travel Information

 Electrical current in Uganda is 220 volts, 50Hz.
 Three-pin, rectangular blade plugs are in use.

 English is the official national language in Uganda.
 Luganda is also widely spoken and is the most common of the numerous indigenous languages.

 Travellers' diarrhoea is the most common complaint for visitors to Uganda.
-Recommended vaccinations include hepatitis A and typhoid; a Hepatitis E outbreak in northern Uganda since the end of 2007 has killed over 60 people so far and infected thousands more, and visitors are advised to take precautions if visiting the area.
+Recommended vaccinations include hepatitis A and typhoid; a Hepatitis E outbreak in northern Uganda has killed over 60 people so far and infected thousands more, and visitors are advised to take precautions if visiting the area.
 All visitors require vaccination against yellow fever.
 Cholera outbreaks occur occasionally, but most travellers are at low risk for infection; bottled water is widely available.
 Malaria and HIV/AIDS are widespread.
 Outbreaks of the plague and meningitis occur and visitors should insure that vaccinations are up to date.
 A recent outbreak of Ebola has killed 37 people in western Uganda; it is spread through direct contact with blood or secretions of an infected person.
 Incidents of sleeping sickness are on the rise, carried by tsetse flies.
 Limited health facilities are available outside of Kampala.
 Comprehensive medical insurance is advised.

 At local hotels and restaurants in Uganda, tipping is not common, but tips of 5-10% are expected at tourist-orientated establishments.
 It is customary to tip guides and drivers.